Jam7665/Jam7665/README.md

 # beta
-* the Readme is still in beta
+* hi my name is James or teslakitty1